The Bankrate promise

-If a retailer closes all stores, your card account may close too, but if some locations or a brand’s sister stores remain open, your card account may still be valid.
+If a retailer closes all stores, your card account may be closed, too.
+But if some locations or a brand’s sister stores (different brands that operate under the same parent company) remain open, your card account may still be valid.

 In the case of bankruptcy, the details can also vary.
-Sometimes stores that file bankruptcy keep their doors open in the hopes of recovery.
+Sometimes stores that file for bankruptcy keep their doors open in the hopes of recovery.
 If this is the case, your card will still be usable.
-However, holding on to a card with a company in bankruptcy proceedings is a slippery slope.
-The retailer may bounce back, allowing you to keep using your card as you always have, or it may fail, cancelling accounts and leaving you without credit card access.
+The retailer may bounce back, allowing you to keep using your card as you always have, or it may fail, canceling accounts and leaving you without credit card access.

 If you carry a balance on the card